High-temperature superconductivity in flat-band sheared bilayer graphene

 where the $| \chi_i \rangle $ stand for the basis made of products of single-particle states from the grid in the Brillouin zone

-In the ED approach, a most striking property is that the ground states we get for small number of holes in the flat band are given essentially by a single contribution (single Slater determinant) in the sum of Eq. (\ref{hs}).
-The level of entanglement in the ground states can be quantified by extending the von Neumann expression of the entanglement entropy $S$ to the case of the many-body problem.
+In this ED approach, a striking feature is that the ground states we get for small number of holes in the flat band are given essentially by a single contribution (single Slater determinant) in the sum of Eq. (\ref{hs}).
+The level of entanglement can be quantified by extending the von Neumann expression of the entanglement entropy $S$ to the many-body problem.
 Then, we define

-The results for the entanglement entropy are shown in Fig. \ref{six} for the $6 \times 4$ grid, for which we have computed the ground states for the different number of particles $n$ (assuming a completely flat band, in the limit of very strong coupling).
-We observe that the values of $S$ are zero, to a very good approximation, for doping levels of up to 7 holes in the flat band.
-This is in contrast with the large values of $S$ for particle-like doping, reflecting a remarkable particle-hole asymmetry in the entanglement entropy.
+The results for the ground states with different number of particles $n$ are shown in Fig. \ref{four}(a) for the $6 \times 4$ grid (assuming a purely flat band, in the limit of very strong coupling).
+We observe that the values of $S$ are zero, to very good approximation, for doping levels of up to 7 holes in the flat band.
+This is in contrast with the large values of $S$ for particle-like doping, reflecting a remarkable particle-hole asymmetry.